cakephp/docs/en/development/routing.rst

 Reverse routing is a feature in CakePHP that is used to allow you to easily change your url structure without having to modify all your code.
-By using :term:`routing array`'s to define your urls, you can later configure routes and the generated url's will automatically update.
+By using :term:`routing array`s to define your urls, you can later configure routes and the generated urls will automatically update.

 If you create urls using strings like::